-Data gaps may be caused by various reasons: no systematic data collection, data only available for limited levels (e.g. national, not regional), missing data-sets on certain context indicators (e.g. environmental indicators).
+Data gaps may be caused by a variety of reasons: no systematic data collection, the data is only available for limited levels (e.g. national, but not regional), missing data-sets on certain context indicators (e.g. environmental indicators).

 There are different ways to address data gaps.
-Typical approaches include additional research and surveys, use of additional databases (e.g. national, regional statistics) or a more intensive use of qualitative methods as an alternative to hard data.
+Typical approaches include additional research and surveys, use of additional databases (e.g. national and regional statistics) or a more intensive use of qualitative methods as an alternative to hard data.
 However, the most effective and proactive approach to deal with data gaps is to construct baseline databases and establish the necessary data infrastructure from early stages of programme implementation/development.
-Unless defined otherwise, data are collected primarily by evaluators.
+Unless defined otherwise, data is collected primarily by evaluators.

-The requirements for evaluation in the current programming period underline the need for Member States to put in place the necessary procedures for data collection and management for evaluations.
+The requirements for evaluations in the current programming period underline the need for Member States to put in place the necessary procedures for data collection and management for evaluations 65.
 Managing Authorities are well advised to incorporate any data needs related to programme-specific elements in their monitoring and evaluation systems as early as possible.